EOSIO/welcome/docs/08_testnet-quick-start-quide/index.md

 3. Enter the JSON payload containing the data or parameters implemented in the source files.
 4. Select the relevant permission associated with the account and click **Push**.

-# View Actions Data in Multi-index Table
+# View Actions Data in Multi-Index Table
-View the push actions data that is populated in the multi-index table.
+View the push actions data that is populated in the multi-Index table.

 **Complete the following steps to view multi-index table data:**